Does a Victim of Defamation Need to Stay Quiet or Can the Victim Speak Out Against the Defamation?

 The import of reputation is only amplified when one considers professional reputation.
 In Hill, this Court remarked specifically on the “particular significance reputation has for a lawyer”, noting that it is the “cornerstone of a lawyer’s professional life”.
 As I mentioned earlier in these reasons, I see no principled reason to draw a distinction between lawyers and other professionals, such as doctors, when it comes to the protection of reputation.
 Both the legal profession and medical profession are comprised of professionals who rely on their individual expertise to succeed within their respective professions.
 This was expressly contemplated in Botiuk, where this Court wrote that “[i]t should be recognized that these observations [regarding the legal profession] will be equally applicable to other professions and callings”.

 When a person responds to a defamatory attack, such response is protected speech qualifying as an occasion of qualified privilege.
 The principles of qualified privilege provide a protection from civil liability should the response to the attack become defamatory subject to conditions.
-The view that a person make rightfully respond to a defamation attack was expressed in the case of Whitehead v.
+The legal principles explaining the right of a defamation attack victim to respond were expressed in Whitehead v.
 Sarachman, 2012 ONSC 6641 as well as Nixon v.
 O'Callaghan, 1926 CanLII 421.
 Additionally, as explained within the Nixon and O'Malley cases, among others, a conditional qualified privilege to protect the victim exists.
-Many cases confirm that the principle is longstanding and maintained whereas such was stated more than eighty (80) years ago in Falk v.
-Smith et al., 1940 CanLII 96, twenty (20) years ago in RTC Engineering Consultants Ltd. v.
-Ontario, 2002 CanLII 14179, and recently in Weisleder v.
+Other cases making the same or similar point include Falk v.
+Smith et al., 1940 CanLII 96, RTC Engineering Consultants Ltd. v.
+Ontario, 2002 CanLII 14179, and Weisleder v.
 OSSTF, 2019 ONSC 5830.
-Within such cases it was stated:
+Specifically in such cases it was said:

 The law of defamation balances important competing interests.
 Society as a whole benefits from full and frank debate of public issues.
 Public officials have a duty to speak candidly on matters of public interest.
 Political debates should not be stifled by “libel chill”, which casts a broader penumbra than the metes and bounds of the tort of defamation.
 Mis-statements, overstatements and excessive language may be exposed and corrected through public debate, often in a more timely and effective manner than through the slow process of a civil action.